QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 ❌️ Following a checklist is unlikely to meet the business needs or provide real benefits.
 A security architect mustn't only rely on it, as they need to more sophisticated approach balancing the needs and requirements, risks, and technologies with the security. ✅ Solutions should be selected according to the needs/goals of the organization.

 ➡️ See COBIT framework.

+➡️ A security control system is important to ensure security controls are effective, and to improve them.
+They employs a feedback loop with three sub-systems: control <small>(ex: monitoring, detect issues)</small>, measurement <small>(mesure performance, analyze impacts)</small>, and decision <small>(ex: determine a course of action)</small>.
 </div></div>

 <hr class="sep-both">